ayush3245/influencer_search_app/README.md

 uv run fastapi dev
 ```

-Then open [http://localhost:8000](http://localhost:8000) with your browser to start the chat UI.
+Then open [http://localhost:8000](http://localhost:8000) with your browser to start the influencer search interface.

 To start the app optimized for **production**, run: